univec-ai/postvec/web/docs/faq.md

 ## Where are the downloads hosted?

-GitHub Releases and GHCR today.
-See [Download](/download).
-There is no signed apt/yum repo yet.
+GitHub Releases and GHCR are the configured publication channels.
+See [Release artifacts](/download) for the live/preview state.
+There is no signed apt/yum repository.